Recommended

 1350

-Today will be your last day in Nepal after successfully completing the adventurous Thorong Peak Climbing trip.
-One of our High Pass Adventure staff members will escort you to Kathmandu International Airport for your departure, according to your flight schedule.
-If you are planning an additional trip, High Pass Adventure will be happy to assist with your next adventure in Nepal, Tibet, Bhutan, or India.
-Our commitment is to ensure happy clients and provide the best value for your money by offering top-notch services.
+If you are planning another trip, High Pass Adventure will be happy to assist you with your next adventure in Nepal, Tibet, Bhutan, or India.
+Our commitment is to ensure our clients are happy and to provide the best value for your money through top-notch services.

 Food